ErikGXDev/legacy-golf-course/README.md

 ⛳ Wait, an Island?
 With a golf course on it?!
 Amazing!
 Golf Course is a mini golf game with a pixel art style.

+---

+**Play the game here: https://legacy-golf-course.vercel.app/**

+---

+Expect bugs or visual glitches as this game is no longer maintained.